fletchjp/Arduino-Pico-Examples/README.md

 I have started to add some examples I have found elsewhere.

+## Pico Breadboard

+From SB components

+I have had this for some time.
+The pico sits on it.

 ## Multicore

 This is a test code which comes with the Arduino-Pico system.
+It should work with anything.

+## MulticoreWithBuzz

+This extends the Multicore example using the buzzer which is in a fixed location on the ArdiPi.